-Luck from “Mother Nature” helped fuel a clear 2016
+Luck from “Mother Nature”

 The biggest improvements in 2016 came from increased practices in rural areas.
 Improved manure management, in-field conservation practices, and restored wetlands helped reduce phosphorus runoff from agricultural operations north of the watershed.